 Grinders under USD100 budget

-Can you expect solid grinding results from a mill under USD100?
+Can you expect solid grinding results from a grinder under USD100?

-Here are a few tips to get the most out of a fly knife mill:
+Here are a few tips to get the most out of a blade drive grinder:

 Stop every few seconds during the grinding process and gently shake the grinder to distribute the beans evenly in the grinder.

-Then pour the grist through a sieve and grind the large pieces that got stuck in the sieve again.
+Then pour the grounds through a sieve and grind the large pieces that got stuck in the sieve again.